DnD 5e - Cleric Spell List Breakdown

 - PHB: Helpful, but most of the affected conditions resolve after a few rounds.

-- : Essentially a Short Rest worth of hit points in 10 minutes.
-Fine, but not especially useful since Hit Dice exist, and the whole spell feels really underwhelming compared to the Druid's Spirit of Healing.
+- PHB: Essentially a Short Rest worth of hit points in 10 minutes.
+Fine, but not especially important since Hit Dice exist.

 - PHB: Most spells have Verbal components, so this is a massive problem for spellcasters.
 Cast this, grapple the enemy spellcaster, and beat them with a mace while they try to squirm away.

 - PHB: A significant improvement to your damage output, Spiritual Weapon is a go-to combat option for clerics.
 Because the damage can be applied every round, it's a great option for casting at a higher level, and the scaling keeps the damage relevant at any level.
 Spiritual Weapon doesn't even require Concentration, allowing you to easily combine it with other ongoing effects.
 However, it takes a Bonus Action to repeat the attack, so if you're facing multiple foes, casting a bunch of spiritual weapons won't help you beyond having them in multiple places.

 - PHB: A dangerous, but interesting way to protect an ally.
 Generally you'll find preventing them from taking damage with spells like Sanctuary will be more effective.